learn-co-students/dsc-sql-introduction-houston-ds-082619/README.md

 <img src="images/Database-Schema.png" width=700>

 In the diagram, each rectangle is a table, with the table name listed at the top.
 In this case, we have 8 tables: productlines, products, orderdetails, employees, offices, customers, orders, and payments.
 Below each of the table names, we have a list of the various column names associated with that table.
 So for example, the productlines table has four columns: productLine, textDescription, htmlDescription and image.

+### Relational Data

+SQL is designed to work with **relational data**.
+This really just means pieces of data that are related to eachother.
+In the example above, data on the employees table has some relationship to data on the offices table, indicating that an employee may be associated with a specific office location.
+Likewise, certain orders are associated with certain customers.
+Lots of real world data is inherently related.
+Students have an association to a course, ingredients are related to a recipe.

 You may also note that some of these column names are preceded by an asterix (\*).
 This indicates that this is the **primary key** for the table.
 A primary key is a unique identifier for a table.
-That is, there can only be unique values for this column entry.
-A common example is a user id.
-For example, in the employees table, the employeeNumber serves as the primary key for the table.
-This is an important design choice: if instead lastName and firstName were designated as dual primary keys, problems would arise if two employees had the same name.
+That is, there can only be unique values for this column entry and usually a specific ID is set aside. lastName would not be a good choice for a primary key as it's common for people to have the same last names or even firstName + lastName pairings.

+If you look closely you'll see that the columns that are the primary key one on table can also appear on other tables.
+This is known as a **foreign key** aka the primary key from a different ("foreign") table.
+This is the core idea of how data on different tables is associated in a relational database.
+If you were told a specific customerNumber, and then given a list of order data that included the customerNumber, you could determine which orders were placed by that customer by matching up the primary and foreign keys.

-  Primary keys also serve as a link between tables in the database.
-You can see which tables are related to one another via the lines between them.
-The circles, arrows and tick marks are all more complex categorizations of these relations which you'll learn more about later.
+The lines, circles, arrows, and tick marks are showing different categorizations on exactly how this data is linked.
+You'll learn much more about these relationships later.

 ## Connect to SQL Databases